ethz-hpc/k8s-OpenNebula/README.md

 ## Add Opennebula workers.

-There is a deamonset that will ran the worker pod on the annotated nodes.
+There is a deamonset that will ran the worker pod on the annotated nodes using the node-selector feature.
 In the values files check:

 # annotate your nodes to join the oppennebula cluster,